 - Avoid travel if possible.
 Most people don’t realize that the Fourth of July is the most hazardous day to be out on the road.
 According to the National Highway Traffic Safety Association (NHTSA), the July 4th holiday is the deadliest time to drive—even more so than Thanksgiving and New Year’s weekends—which is why you should avoid travel when possible.

 - Take steps to prevent food poisoning.
 Many Fourth of July meals involve picnics and barbecues.
 Although outdoor venues provide convenient locations for participating in other types of outdoor recreation, they also increase the risk of food poisoning.
 If you’re cooking or eating outside, make sure to properly cook, cover and cool foods when necessary.

 - Prepare safety gear.
 If you’re going all out this holiday, make sure to set out a bucket of water, water hose and (preferably) fire extinguisher to put out any fires that occur.
 It’s also a good idea to use protective glasses if you’re setting off fireworks and any other safety gear that applies to your planned activities.

 - Plan child supervision.
 Before the chaos ensues, make sure you have a plan for who will supervise the children attending your get-together and what their responsibilities will entail.
 This is especially important if kids will be swimming, using fireworks or engaging in any other potentially dangerous activities.

 Fourth of July accidents happen frequently, but many are avoidable with adequate planning and responsible behavior.
 However, that doesn’t necessarily mean you can always avoid injury.
 If you suffered serious injuries in a Fourth of July accident caused by someone else, you deserve compensation for your damages.
-Our personal injury attorneys can help you find it.
+Our Costa Mesa personal injury attorney team can help you find it.